DD4428/Movie/README.md

-# MOVTIME movie application
+# Landmark Nuart Theatres' Movie Streaming

-A Movie application where you can go to view infomration and images of the most trending, popular, top rated , similar movies and Tv series all up to date.
+A Landmark Nuart Theatre Movie Streaming where you can go to view information and images of the most trending, popular, top-rated, similar movies and Tv series all up to date.

 **End Result**